-Canada geese are common in Maryland, and we have populations of both migratory and resident Canada geese.
-The migratory Canada geese overwinter in Maryland.
-These geese are part of the Atlantic population that nest in northern Québec along Ungava Bay, the northeastern shore of Hudson Bay (where 80% of the breeding birds are found!), and in the interior of the Ungava Peninsula.
-In contrast, the resident Canada geese are distinct from their migratory cousins.
-These year-round residents may be products of our state’s earliest Canada goose stocking in Maryland, which dates back to 1935 when a group of 41 geese were transplanted from the Midwest to Dorchester County.
+Canada Geese are common in Maryland, and we have populations of both migratory and resident Canada Geese.
+The migratory Canada Geese overwinter in Maryland but are part of the Atlantic population that nestsin northern Québec along Ungava Bay, the northeastern shore of Hudson Bay (where 80% of the breeding birds are found!), and in the interior of the Ungava Peninsula.
+In contrast, the resident Canada Geese are distinct from their migratory cousins.
+These year-round residents may be products of our state’s earliest Canada Goose stocking in Maryland, which dates back to 1935 when a group of 41 geese were transplanted from the Midwest to Dorchester County.

-Breeding takes place earlier in the year, with nesting usually happening from late March to early May.
+In Maryland, breeding of resident Canada Geese takes place early in the year, with nesting usually happening from late March to early May.
 Females typically lay about 5 eggs and incubate them for about 28 days.
 During the nesting and incubation period, the male stays near the nest and keeps a close eye on the female and the eggs.
 If a predator should threaten them, the male will attempt to protect the nest by luring the predator away.
 Both parents care for the young; family groups stay together for several months.

-As a social species, Canada geese tend to gather in large flocks.
+As a social species, Canada Geese tend to gather in large flocks.
 During migration they can sustain flight speeds of over 35 miles an hour.
 To do so, they fly in the distinct “V” pattern, where one goose is the leader and its flock follows behind in a v-shape.
-This helps the geese save energy when they migrate, benefit from the air currents passing the leader, permitting them to fly longer distances.
+This helps the geese keep in visual contact and possibly save energy when they migrate by benefitting from the air currents passing the leader.

 Plants and Wildlife

 - Guide to Marylandís Natural Areas